tvig2/it202-project2/README.md

 **Development notes**

-- Click the Enter key *twice* in order for the map to be updated with the new markers.
+- Click the Enter button *twice* in order for the map to be updated with the new markers.